jup-ag/space-station/guides/4-dca/1-how-to-dca.md

 ![DCA-1](../img/dca/dca-1.png)

-1. **DCA:** The DCA tab in the product navigation menu.
+1. **DCA:** Select the DCA tab in the product navigation menu to arrive at the DCA terminal.
 2. **Input Token Selector:** Select the token you want to spend with your DCA orders.
 3. **Input Field:** The amount of the input tokens that you are looking to spend with your DCA orders.
 4. **Output Token Selector:** The token that you are looking to DCA into or Buy.
 5. **Frequency:** Specify the time freqency for the DCA order with a numerical input and the dropdown selector.
 6. **Duration:** The number of orders you want the DCA to be spread out over.
 7. **Order Summary:** The details for the current DCA order that you are creating.
-    From the screenshot example:
+    In this example:
-    - Sell - 1 SOL (You are selling SOL)
+    - Sell Total - 50 USDC (You are selling USDC)
+    - Sell per order - The Sell total divided by the numerical duration entry. ( 50 USDC / 12 )
-    - Get - USDC (You are buying USDC)
+    - Receive - JUP (You are buying JUP)
-    - Frequency - Days (A trade will take place every day)
+    - Order Interval - 5 minutes (A trade will take place every 5 minutes)
-    - Amount per cycle - An estimation of the amount of tokens you will be receiving with each order.
+    - Start Date - The DCA will begin immediately upon submission.
-    - End Date - The final DCA orders will finish by this date.
+    - Estimated End Date - The final DCA orders will finish by this date.
+    - Estimated Price Impact Per Order - Estimated impact on the market price of the assets being swapped per DCA trade.
+    - Platform Fee - 0.1% platform fee for DCAs.
 8. **Start DCA:** Click this button to submit the DCA transaction.

 ### Active DCAs